Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Yields and comparison with previous work

-Overall, the yields obtained in this work agree with what was obtained in WH07 within a factor of $\sim 0.5-1.5$.
-The first effect we will analyze is the effect of explodability.
-If one assumes that everything explodes (i.e. the red line in Figure~\ref{fig:Element_comparison_WH07}), then our simulations produce overall more light elements (except for phosphorus and fluorine, which however deserve a separate discussion) and trans-Fe elements compared to WH07.
-They instead produce less Fe-peak elements.
-When we impose our explodability on the yields of WH07 (i.e. the cyan line in Figure~\ref{fig:Element_comparison_WH07}), we find that the agreement of light elements and trans-Fe elements improves significantly, whereas for Fe-peak elements it only improves very slightly.
+Overall, the yields obtained in this work agree with those obtained in WH07 within a factor of $\sim 0.5-1.5$.
+The first effect we analyze is explodability.
+If one assumes that everything explodes (i.e., the red line in Fig.~\ref{fig:Element_comparison_WH07}), then our simulations overall produce an increased number of light and trans-Fe elements than WH07 (except phosphorus and fluorine, which deserve separate discussion).
+By contrast, WH07 produce fewer Fe-peak elements.
+When we impose our explodability on the WH07 yields (i.e., the cyan line in Fig.~\ref{fig:Element_comparison_WH07}), we find significantly improved agreement for light elements and trans-Fe elements, whereas agreement for Fe-peak elements improves only very slightly.

-When we compare our simulations with the WH07, where everything explodes, the main difference will be that less hydrogen will overall be injected into the ISM.
-This is because in our simulations, the 12, 13, 14, 15, 18, 28, and 100 $M_\odot$ do not explode, and therefore will contribute to the ISM only through their winds.
-In the WH07 set, however, those stars will eject their H envelopes, and therefore the abundances of every other element will be comparatively reduced.
+When we compare our simulations with WH07 (where everything explodes), the main difference is that less hydrogen is injected overall into the ISM.
+This is because in our simulations the 12, 13, 14, 15, 18, 28, and 100 $M_\odot$ stars do not explode and therefore contribute to the ISM only through their winds.
+In the WH07 set, however, these stars eject their H envelopes; therefore, the abundances of every other element are comparatively reduced.
 This explains the larger yields of C, O, Ne, Na, Cl, Ar, and K in our simulations.
-Similarly, the trans-Fe elements will also be comparatively increased, since their abundance roughly scales with hydrogen because they mostly come from the initial composition of the star, and are not reprocessed during the stellar evolution or explosion phases.
-Therefore, when imposing our explodability on the WH07 set, the agreement for all these elements significantly improves.
-However, for the Fe-peak elements, the discrepancy remains.
-It can then be concluded that the discrepancy in the Fe-peak elements is not due to the explodability but rather to the different explosion dynamics.

-As a further confirmation of this, as shown in Figure~\ref{fig:X_over_O_WH07}, if one normalizes the yields to oxygen, the discrepancy caused by a different explodability is significantly reduced for all elements except for the Fe-peak ones.
+Similarly, the trans-Fe elements also comparatively increase, since their abundance roughly scales with hydrogen, given that they mostly originate from the initial composition of the star and are not reprocessed during the stellar evolution or explosion.
+Therefore, imposing our explodability on the WH07 set significantly improves the agreement for all these elements.
+However, the discrepancy for Fe-peak elements remains.
+We thus conclude that this discrepancy is not due to explodability but rather to different explosion dynamics.
+As further confirmation, the production factors in Fig.~\ref{fig:X_over_O_WH07} show that normalizing the yields to oxygen significantly reduces the discrepancy caused by explodability for all elements except the Fe-peak ones.